secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

 zapConfiguration:
   # Optional global ZAP Configurations Settings
   global:
-    # -- Updates all Zap addOns on startup if true, otherwise false
-    addonUpdate: true
-    # -- Installs additional addons on startup listed by name:
-    addonInstall:
-      - pscanrulesBeta
-      - ascanrulesBeta
-      - pscanrulesAlpha
-      - ascanrulesAlpha
-    # -- Sets the ZAP Attack mode, which may be one of [safe, protect, standard, attack], default: "standard"
-    mode: "standard"
     # -- ZAP Session name
     sessionName: secureCodeBox
     # -- An optional list of global regexes to include